-The LRC, located in Versailles, KY, is a state-of-the-art animal research facility containing modern beef, swine, and sheep research units on over 1400 acres.
+The LRC, located in Versailles, Kentucky, is a state-of-the-art animal research facility containing modern beef, swine, and sheep research units on over 1.400 acres.
 The facility also provides research space for Veterinary Science, Plant and Soil Science, and Biosystems and Agricultural Engineering.

-The LRC has a primary employee/public entrance into the farm off HWY 62 (Midway Road).
+The LRC has a primary employee/public entrance into the farm off Highway 62 (Midway Road).
 This entrance is open during normal working hours and is card entry only with a call box for non-employee visitors outside of normal business hours.
-The card entry system is an AMAG System and is administered by the College of Agriculture, Food and Environment, Motor Pool.
+The card entry system is an AMAG System and is administered by the Martin-Gatton College of Agriculture, Food and Environment, as well as Motor Pool.
 There are two cameras at this gate that record entry into the farm.